PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/countries/countries-listing.md

 ## Call to action

-A call to action buttont at the top right is displayed:
+A call to action button is displayed:

  - **Add new country** - See the [specs of the add edit country]({{<ref "add-edit-country.md">}} "Add edit country")